A-CONECT: Designing AI-based Conversational Chatbot for Early Dementia Intervention

 Evaluation of Chatbot in Simulation

-In the below table, we evaluate the chatbot in conversations with 9 digital twins of patients and report the t-test results on the difference between ChatGPT and our chatbot as moderators.
-Each digital twin is evaluated with 20 conversations.
-Across all patients, we observe significant changes in Recall Ratio, Patient/Moderator Word Ratio, and Question Ratio.
+In the below table, we evaluate the chatbot in conversations with 9 digital twins of patients and the t-test results demonstrate our chatbot significantly outperforms the ChatGPT as a moderator.
+The tested moderator is evaluated with each digital twin on 20 simulated conversations.
+We observe significant changes in Recall Ratio, Patient/Moderator Word Ratio, and Question Ratio.
 The changes imply that the chatbot is actively involving the patients in conversation probably by asking more questions.
 The engagement leads to more cognitively demanding recalling of past experiences and more speeches by the patients.
 In terms of the fluency of patients or the moderator, there are no significant differences.
 In other words, the chatbot is as fluent as the ChatGPT.

 Mod RR ↑ P-FR ↑ WR ↑ M-FR ↑ QR ↑